kobihanoch/Strong-Together-App/README.md

   3. **Record Sets** – Each logged set inserts a new row into `ExerciseTracking`, linked to the current summary.
   4. **Finish Workout** – The summary is updated with session stats (duration, total sets, etc.).
   5. **Review Progress** – The frontend aggregates data by `workout_summary_id` for per-session analytics.

+- **WorkoutSummary** – Groups all tracking rows from a single session under one workout_summary_id.
+Holds the session-level fields such as: user_id, workout_start_utc, workout_end_utc, maybe split_id / workout_id, totals, etc.
+Because of that, exercise_tracking rows don’t need user_id or per-row timestamps anymore – they just point to the summary.

 - **Cardio**
   1. **Log daily cardio** – Users can log cardio duration once per day (e.g. walk/run).